MinaPecheux/Medusa/README.md

 The first possibility is a nice way of putting some Medusa logic in the middle of your script.
 You must pass the lib some args:

-- the input path, the output path and the action to perform are required (the action can be either "encode" or "decode")
+- the algorithm, the input path, the output path and the action to perform are required (the action can be either "encode" or "decode")
 - you may pass optional parameters (see the previous section for details on each): `zip`, `exclude` and `verbose`

 Here is an example script using this technique: